Chongryon: Korean schools

-Mindan has also traditionally operated a school system for the children of its members, although it has been always less widespread and organized compared to its Chongryon counterpart.

 Another issue is the high school equivalency examination, daiken, that qualifies those who have not graduated from a regular high school to apply for a place in a state university and take an entrance exam.
 Until recently, only those who had completed compulsory education (i.e., up to junior high school) were entitled to take the daiken; this meant pupils of ethnic schools had to do extra courses before being allowed to take the exam.
-In 1999 the requirement was amended so that anyone over a certain age is qualified.
+In 1999 the requirement was amended so that anyone over a certain age was qualified.
 Campaigners were not satisfied because this still meant graduates of non-Japanese high schools had to take the daiken.
 In 2003, the Education Ministry removed the requirement to take the equivalency test from graduates of Chinese schools, Mindan-run Korean schools and international schools affiliated with Western nations and accredited by American and British organisations.
 However, this did not apply to graduates of Chongryon schools, saying it could not approve their curricula.
 The decision was left up to individual universities, 70% of which allowed Chongryon school graduates to apply directly.

 The North Korean government sponsored Chongryon schools for 50 years with "funds for educational support" and "scholarships" totaling around 46 billion yen.
-The Japanese government has proposed covering the tuition for all private high schools in Japan, with the exception of the Chosen schools.
-As the Chosen high schools are not being covered by the tuition support, there have been conflicts within the Chongryon whether to make amendments to school policies or keep them as is.
+The Japanese government has proposed covering the tuition for all private high schools in Japan, with the exception of the Chongryon schools.
+As the Chongryon high schools are not being covered by the tuition support, there have been conflicts within the Chongryon whether to make amendments to school policies or keep them as is.

-The Zaitokukai received criticism from the District Court for harassing Chongryon-affiliated schoolchildren.